Inclusive Recruitment & Selection: What does it mean?

 - If the recruiting process is not inclusive, it will likely gravitate towards candidates that the interviewer connects with on a personal level or those that look like the employees already in the workplace.
 Diversity training can help identify and eliminate this type of unconscious bias.

-- Hiring people with disabilities is NOT an act of charity, nor is it doing your part for society.
-Employers should focus their attention on finding the best person for the job, taking into consideration attitudes, abilities, skills, and personality.
+- Hiring persons experiencing disability is NOT an act of charity, nor is it doing your part for society.
+Employers should focus their attention on finding the best person for the job, taking into consideration attitudes, abilities, skills and personality.

 Why is it important?

 - Companies with diverse workforces typically outperform their competitors and report having more satisfied employees.

 - Building a diverse talent pool allows managers to see different perspectives and to recognize that experience comes in many forms, including from outside the workforce.

 - Diverse qualifications can add something new and exciting to a team, encouraging everyone to think outside their comfort zone and challenging them with new thoughts or ideas.

 - To create inclusive teams, it’s important for the recruiting process to encourage more diverse hires.